qsuc2rms/wheelWatch/README.md

 ![image](https://github.com/qsuc2rms/wheelWatch/blob/master/setminute.jpg)

-When your timer is by daytime, the bg image will indicate that it will be daytime.
+According to your target time, the bg image will indicate that it will be daytime or at night.

 ![image](https://github.com/qsuc2rms/wheelWatch/blob/master/settoday.jpg)